NagariaHussain/slidev-redis-search/slides.md

 - Some hacks are required to get good `autocomplete` to work

-- Becomes very slow, very quick when `autocomplete` and `fuzzy searching` are added
+- Becomes very slow when `autocomplete` and `fuzzy searching` are added

 </v-click>
 2. RediSearch